mfhooks88/coding-quiz/README.md

 * THEN the game is over
 * WHEN the game is over
 * THEN I can save my initials and score

+* code was used from previous lessons as well as ones found on W3 Schools and MDN